elephantscale/es-training-new/course-outlines/AI/Core-Technology-Bootcamp.md

 **Activities:**
 - Case study: Business benefits of cloud adoption
 - Discussion: Challenges in cloud migration
+- Demo and discussion: start and use a VM in every cloud

 #### Session 2: Cloud Service Models & Security